switch-ch/cloudservice-owncloud/source/cesnet/service-description.rst

 the user doesn't have access to the federation, provided the user is affiliated to an institution compliant with the `CESNET Access Policy_`.
 For these situations, a validated Hostel_ account can be used to access the federated web interface (validated accounts require the users to prove their affiliation to an academic and/or research organizations by means of supplying a signed statement).

 As of January 2015, there are 2600 users using the service with approx. 17 TB of stored data (14 millions of files).
+The most recent statistics of our ownCloud service can be viewed on our website_.

 Accounts for newcomers are created automatically upon first login and each new account is given a 100 GB quota.
 We are providing the service with a best-effort policy (i.e., we do our best to keep the service up and running, there is no formal SLA) and with no pay-per-use model.
 The users are required to comply with data storage general `Terms of service`_.